 The baby mice won’t be able to survive on their own for long.
-They need tender care, food and something to drink, or else they’ll die in a matter of days, if not hours.
+They need tender care, food, and something to drink, or else they’ll die in a matter of days, if not hours.

 But many owners don’t know how to care properly for babies, and that’s what we’re here for.

 In this article, we’ll take a look at how to care for a baby pet mouse to enable it to survive.
-If the mother passes away or abandons them babies, you’ll have no other choice.
+If the mother passes away or abandons their babies, you’ll have no other choice.

 - A small syringe

 - A water bottle

 - A heating pad (preferred)

 - Puppy milk replacement or an equivalent (can be found at most pet stores)

 If the mother of the babies has died, or left them to fend for themselves, this is what you’ll need to do to care for the baby mice.